 Luckily, finding a spacious RV shower is becoming easier as manufacturers move to more “luxury” amenities in newer models.
 To help you navigate which RV has the largest shower, check out the information below.

-The top shower sizes may surprise you, with some that rival residential dimensions, so finally, you can purchase an RV with a large shower comfortable for anyone to use!
+The top shower sizes may surprise you, with some that rival residential dimensions, so finally, you can purchase an RV with a large shower that is comfortable for anyone to use.

 Which RV Has the Largest Shower?

-The RV with the most extensive shower is the Jayco Pinnacle and Seismic models that offer 1710-square-inches of space.
+I don’t like fluff, so let’s just straight out answer the question.
+The RV with the most extensive shower is the Jayco Pinnacle and Seismic models that offer 1,710 square inches of space.

 Finding a large shower in any RV is a bit of a unicorn, as even models that boast of large bathrooms often have shower stalls that are not much bigger than the standard 24″ x 32″ dimensions found in most recreational vehicles.